tm-a-t/telegram-bot-handbook/en/tgpy/basics/examples.md

 These examples show how you can use TGPy in various ways.
 When you get used to it, you will be able to quickly write code snippets for your needs.

-By the way, if you want to delete the code message before running the code, start it with `#!python await msg.delete()`.
+By the way, if you want to delete the code message before running the code, start it with `await msg.delete()`.

 ## Sending messages